sodadata/docs/soda-cloud/anomaly-detection.md

 ## Use anomaly detection

-To use anomaly detection, you must have an Admin role for the dataset the monitor uses, or have a Manager or Editor role for the dataset.
-See [Roles and rights in Soda Cloud]({% link soda-cloud/roles-and-rights.md %}) for details.
+To use anomaly detection, you must be an Admin of the organization, or have a Manager or Editor role for the monitor's dataset.
+See [Roles and rights]({% link soda-cloud/roles-and-rights.md %}) for details.

 Follow the steps to [create a new monitor]({% link soda-cloud/monitors.md %}) and select **Anomaly Detection** as the **Evaluation Type** in step two of the create flow.
 Beyond that, you do not need to specify any other details about your data; Soda Cloud automatically begins learning about your data and triggering alerts when Soda scans reveal anomalies.